-The Office of Campus Ministry consists of the Chaplain and the Campus Minister.
-They provide for and nurture the spiritual development of the College community and its members by offering pastoral counseling, evenings of reflection, retreats, discussion and prayer groups, and opportunities for volunteerism through Christian witness.
+The Office of Campus Ministry is staffed by the Campus Minister, religious sisters, and lay ministers.
+The staff provides for and nurtures the spiritual development of the College community and its members by offering pastoral counseling, evenings of reflection, retreats, discussion and prayer groups, and opportunities for volunteerism through Christian witness.
 Religious services and celebrations are provided in accordance with college needs.
-Pastoral presence by the Chaplain and Campus Minister is deemed vital to the Office.
+A daily Mass is offered in the Mater Dei Chapel.